 Given that experience, we know what’s on the line for organizations and how to achieve the best-case scenario.
 In this article, we’ll define a HIPAA violation and the penalties for such.
 We’ll also provide a brief list of the most common violations and how you can avoid falling victim.

 While there are many particulars that you should eventually grasp, this information will provide a solid overview of what you need to know regarding HIPAA violations.

 What is a HIPAA Violation?

-Why do those rules and standards matter?
-Because failings can lead to non-compliant disclosures or breaches of protected health information (PHI) that compromise the privacy and security of health information.
+So, again—a HIPAA violation is any failure to comply with HIPAA, but why do those rules and standards matter?
+Because failings can lead to non-compliant disclosures or breaches of protected health information (PHI) that compromise the privacy and security of health and medical information.